AIgen-Solutions-s-r-l/fastapi-auth-service/docs/google_oauth_integration.md

 ### 1. Initiation and Authorization Request

 1.  **User Action:** The user clicks a "Sign in with Google" button on the frontend.
-2.  **Frontend Action:** The frontend makes a request to the backend authentication service's `/auth/oauth/google/login` endpoint to obtain the Google authorization URL.
+2.  **Frontend Action:** The frontend makes a POST request to the backend authentication service's `/google-auth` endpoint to obtain the Google authorization URL.
 3.  **Backend Action:** The backend constructs the Google authorization URL, including the `client_id`, `redirect_uri`, `scope`, and optionally a `state` parameter for CSRF protection.
 4.  **Backend Response:** The backend returns the generated authorization URL to the frontend.
 5.  **Frontend Action:** The frontend redirects the user's browser to the Google authorization URL.